AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_connection_settings_creditsplit_audiencesharing"
 >title="Audience sharing"
->abstract="Audience Sharing is the activity a party takes when requesting their matched data to be activated by their collaboration partner."
+>abstract="Audience Sharing is the activity that a party takes when requesting their matched data to be activated by their collaboration partner."

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_connection_settings_legalagreement"
 >title="Legal agreement"
 >abstract="Verify that a data sharing agreement between the two parties exists."

->[!IMPORTANT]
->
->Deleting a connection setting is currently not supported in the Real-Time CDP Collaboration user interface.
-To delete a connection setting, please reach out to your Adobe representative or [create a customer support ticket](https://experienceleague.adobe.com/home?lang=en&support-tab=open-ticket#support){target="_blank"}.
-If you decide to delete existing connection settings with a collaoration, you need to restart the [connection invite workflow](#send-invite).

 After the invite is sent, you can preview the connection settings.
 The invite must be accepted before you can finish setting up the connection.

 ![The connection settings view in the preview state.](/help/assets/connect/establish-connection/preview-connection-settings.png){zoomable="yes"}

-One the connection is accepted by your collaborator, you can now start setting up the connection settings for the connection.
+Once the connection is accepted by your collaborator, you can now start setting up the connection settings for the connection.
 The connection settings define the terms of your collaboration, such as the use cases that you will accomplish together, the match keys that you will use in projects, and more.

 To set up and share connection settings with your collaborator, navigate to **[!UICONTROL My connections]**.
 For any connections with the status **[!UICONTROL Pending]**, you can select **[!UICONTROL Set up connection]** to configure the connection settings.